 - Project management certification an asset.

 - Lived experience of immigration may be considered an asset.

 How to apply

-Qualified applicants are invited to apply using our online application system by Monday January 28, 2019.
+Qualified applicants are invited to apply using our online application system by Thursday May 2, 2019.
 Please note all applicants must complete the online questionnaire specific to this position at the time they submit their resume and cover letter in order to be considered.
 Proof of qualifications will be requested at the interview stage.

 The City of Guelph is an equal opportunity employer which values diversity in the workplace.
 We are therefore happy to accommodate any individual needs in keeping with the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.
 If you require an accommodation in order to participate in the hiring process, please contact us to make your needs known in advance.

 Personal information collected through the recruitment process will be used solely to determine eligibility for employment.
 We thank all candidates in advance; however, only those being considered for an interview will be contacted.